 - Residents are encouraged to bring forth issues and concerns to department Chairs, Program Directors or Program Faculty of their choice and comfort level. - Residents may bring issues to staff in the Office of Graduate Medical Education who may serve to advise them for appropriate communication options. - Residents may bring issues to other program representatives including the Chief Resident, the program coordinator and other non-faculty program staff representatives. - Residents may bring issues to non-program based representatives including attending medical staff, clinical directors or any administrative or institutional officials. - Residents may bring issues to corporate representatives of the Human Resources Department or to the CAMC Office of General Counsel. - The Resident may at any time seek confidentiality and protection via the Associate Vice President for Health Sciences or the President of the Institute who may serve, at the request of the Resident, as liaison between institution and program officials. - A Resident who discovers any event or behavior which is of a questionable, fraudulent or illegal nature or which appears to be in violation of the corporate Code of Ethical Conduct should report the event or behavior immediately to the Program Director or Graduate Medical Education Office.
 Also, a reporting hotline has been established for you to report these events.
 There will be no retribution for asking questions or raising concerns about the Code of Ethical Conduct or any suspected instance of inappropriate conduct.
 Reports to the Compliance hotline (1-877-777-0787) are identified only by a numeric code to assure the caller's anonymity. - A safety hotline has also been established to encourage reporting of clinical or other practices that may be considered to place patients, medical staff, or employees at risk.
 A prompt response to safety issues requires prompt and accurate reporting and should be encouraged at all times and at any time of the day.
-It is our desire to create an environment of reporting that can result in optimal responsiveness; but anyone may choose to report issues to the confidential hot line at 304-388-7233 (SAFE). - A GME voice mail hotline is available 24 hours a day/7 days a week to report concerns regarding your educational experience and/or work environment at 304-388-4390.
-Messages will be reviewed routinely.
-Callers are urged to leave detailed messages with specific information related to their experience, issues or concerns.
-If a caller wishes to receive direct follow-up and response, the caller is asked to leave their name and number.
-Callers may also leave messages anonymously.
-While anonymous messages lacking identifying data are difficult to follow-up, GME staff will do their best to identify problems and address them.
+It is our desire to create an environment of reporting that can result in optimal responsiveness; but anyone may choose to report issues to the confidential hot line at 304-3887233 (SAFE). - CAMC takes employee safety seriously.
+In the event a resident/fellow were to feel unsafe within the hospital, CAMC has issued employees a Strongline Panic Button to wear on their badge.
+Once activated, this button quickly directs security personnel to the scene.
+Any resident/fellow feeling unsafe and wanting an escort to or from the parking lot or parking garage can stop by the security desk and request assistance or they may call Security directly with any concerns at 304-388-7200 at General Division; 304-388-5572 at Memorial and 304-388-2171 at Womens and Children.